Using Golden Percentage in Dentistry for Ideal Tooth Proportions

 Golden Percentage in Dentistry to Evaluate Tooth Proportion

-Creating beautiful anterior teeth and pleasing smiles is the goal of restorative dentistry.
-As much as tooth restoration is an important piece, beauty relates to the patient's overall facial appearance.
-That is, how well do teeth fit into the big picture of the patient's face?
+Restorative dentistry aims to create beautiful anterior teeth and pleasing smiles.
+While tooth restoration is an important component, beauty relates to the patient’s overall facial appearance.
+That is, how well do teeth fit into the big picture of the patient’s face?

 Figure 3: A unilateral golden proportion diagram.

-In 1999, Steven Snow, D.D.S., authored an article explaining how the direct application of golden percentage in dentistry creates a major drawback to the patient's overall appearance.
+In 1999, Steven Snow, DDS, authored an article explaining how the direct application of golden proportions in dentistry significantly affects the patient’s overall appearance.

-True golden proportion of the anterior teeth — Central incisor: Lateral incisor: Canine — creates a ratio of 1.618: 1.0: 0.618., respectively.
-Although this proportion is pleasing to the eye, the drawback is it is representative of a unilateral appearance.
-Because of the natural variability and asymmetry that occurs in patients from the left versus the right side, concrete application of this ratio will not produce pleasing results.
+The true golden proportion of the anterior teeth — central incisor: lateral incisor: canine — creates a ratio of 1.618: 1.0: 0.618, respectively.
+Although this proportion is pleasing to the eye, the drawback is that it represents a unilateral appearance.
+Because of the natural variability and asymmetry in patients from the left versus the right side, the concrete application of this ratio will not produce pleasing results.

-As can be seen in the following diagram, variability in the patient's visual asymmetries between right and left, create visual disharmony and stress.
+As the following diagram shows, variability in the patient’s visual asymmetries between right and left creates visual disharmony and stress.

 Figure 4: Golden percentage accounting for variability between the right and left sides.

 Many factors play into the observed tooth proportions of the anterior teeth.
-Tooth rotation, spacing, overlap and other misalignment situations can negatively affect frontal tooth appearance.
+Tooth rotation, spacing, overlap, and other misalignment situations can negatively affect frontal tooth appearance.
 Dr. Snow recommended using golden percentage is more applicable as a reference toward symmetry and beauty.
-Using this concept can be helpful in applying visual perception chairside and determining tooth proportional discrepancy.
+This concept can help apply visual perception chairside and determine tooth proportional discrepancy.

 Figure 5: A conversion table from Dr. Snow’s article converting golden proportion to golden percentage.